Reviews You Can Rely On

 Worst2435

-When I measured and examined the amount it collected, most of the leftover debris was still from sand in the carpet.
-This was similar to the results I've experienced with vacuums with lower measured suction power — they tend to struggle with sand.
+When we measured and examined the amount it collected, most of the leftover debris was still from sand in the carpet.
+This was similar to the results we've experienced with vacuums with lower measured suction power; they tend to struggle with sand.

-On shag carpet, it scored much better than most cheaper vacuums I've tested, but again, I noticed that it tended to push Cheerios around like a bully before rolling over them and gobbling them up.
+On shag carpet, it scored much better than most cheaper vacuums we've tested, but again, we noticed that it tended to push Cheerios around like a bully before rolling over them and consuming them.

 Headgate height openings can affect how easily they roll over larger material (Shark Pet Plus on the left, Shark Stratos Cordless on the right).